Daniel-KM/Omeka-S-module-ImageServer/README.md

 ### CORS (Cross-Origin Resource Sharing)

-To be able to share manifests and contents with other Image servers, the server should allow CORS.
+To be able to share manifests and contents with other IIIF servers, the server should allow CORS.
 The header is automatically set for manifests, but you may have to allow access for files via the config of the server.